AnthonyP57/Tic-Tac-Toe---a-simple-take-on-machine-learning-and-Ai-development/README.md

 ### *(There are various themes and Ai s to choose from if you press pause or escape button)*

 # Future development
-- adding Recurrent Neural Networks
+- Recurrent Neural Networks
-- adding Reinforced Machine Learning
+- Reinforced Machine Learning
 - adding information on data collection

 # Initial plan